AliChoukatli/CyberShield-Enterprise/03_IT_Helpdesk_&_Network_Troubleshooting/Documentation/RDP_Support.md

 🛡️ Security Best Practice: Avoid exposing RDP to the internet.
 Use VPN or restrict RDP access via firewall rules (IP allowlist).

 ---

+## ✅ Conclusion

+After completing this section:

+- RDP is successfully enabled and restricted to the `IT-Support-RDP` group.
+- Domain users like `ali.choukatli` can remotely connect to workstations (e.g., `LTP-EMP01`) using secure credentials.
+- You’ve learned both GUI and PowerShell methods for adding RDP permissions, including remote automation.
+- Troubleshooting and firewall rules were covered to help resolve common RDP issues.

+This ensures a secure and manageable remote support setup in your AD environment.